 Thailand’s Elephant Temple is HUGE

-The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple”, is how immense it is.
-You may feel like you have gotten lost in the Thai countryside (I have attached a map at the bottom) on your quest to see this colossus, which is located about 60 kilometers outside of Nakhon Ratchasima (Korat), near the town of Kut Phiman, Thailand, but once you see the 42-metre-high, four-story Thep Wittayakom Vihara, with its 520-ton ceramic elephant head on the body of a turtle, there is no doubt you have arrived.
+The first thing you notice about Wat Ban Rai, also known as the “Elephant Temple,” a temple in Thailand’s Dan Khun Thot district is how immense it is.
+You may feel like you have gotten lost in your travels in the Thai countryside on your quest to see this colossus, which is located about 60 kilometers outside of Nakhon Ratchasima (Korat), near the town of Kut Phiman, Thailand, but once you see the 42-meter-high, four-story Thep Wittayakom Vihara, with its 520-ton ceramic elephant head on the body of a turtle, there is no doubt you have arrived.

 Wat Ban Rai is Also A Tool For Teaching Buddhism